slamice/wri/fiction/scientific-fiction-the-toadies-erupt.md/intro.md

 Characters:
-- The ferverent (passionate intensity) one
+- The Fervent (passionate intensity) one
 - The ephemeral (lasting a very short time) one
 - The indirectly cursing detective.
 - Megalopygidae Caterpillar (mustache catapilla)